allisongao4015/oath_cases/README.md

 2. Fines and fees are an income stream for the City of New York.
 An incorrect estimate can lead to problematic budget analysis.
 Therefore, this project seeks to produce a model that accurately predicts if a ticket will end up in fine collection.

 Findings from this project are applicable to a range of stakeholders.
-This includes the City of New York, elected officials, as well as public affairs firms seeking to evaluate the City's fine collection policy.
+This includes the City of New York, elected officials, as well as advocacy groups seeking to evaluate the City's fine collection policy.

 ## Data